|F A Q|

 Lamp Life.
 Just how long is it?

-The way lamps are rated for longevity is the following: Turn the lamp on for three hours, turn it off, turn it on for three hours, turn it off over and over until it fails.
-When doing color comparison the lamps should be replaced long before failure.
+To give a comparison LEDs last on average 25,000 hours or more.
+Fluorescents last 7,000 hours and that is 7,000 hours to failure and you should replace fluorescents long before failure, when doing color comparison.
+The way fluorescent lamps are rated for longevity is the following: Turn the lamp on for three hours, turn it off, turn it on for three hours, turn it off over and over until it fails.
+As stated above, when doing color comparison the lamps should be replaced long before failure.
 A good rule of thumb is based on amount of use.
-If your using your light box on a daily basis, change the lamps once a year.
-If your using your light box a couple times a week or less change the lamps every other year.
-Also burn new lamps in for 10 to 15 minutes before doing color comparison.
+If you're using your light box on a daily basis, change the lamps once a year.
+If you're using your light box a couple times a week or less change the lamps every other year.
+Avoid turning the lamps on and off.
+This wears out the element that heats up and excites the phosphorus that produces the light.
+Also burn new fluorescent lamps in for 10 to 15 minutes before doing color comparison.

 Intensity.
 Is there a standard for intensity?

 Yes, it is a broad range 321-497 footlamberts.
 If the intensity isn't enough you loose detail, if to bright your transparency appears washed out.
 Interestingly, as lamps age, they dim.
 This has the appearance of the light changing color, in reality the lamp is still the same color temperature.
 Bottom line the most important instrument is your eye.
 What you perceive visually is the only thing that matters.
 There are different units for measuring light and they aren't readily convertible one to the other i.e., candela, candle, footcandles, footlambert, lumens.
 These measure different aspects of light that don't necessarily relate to each other.